ampproject/amphtml/extensions/amp-carousel/amp-carousel-analytics.md

 ### Previous trigger (`"on": "amp-carousel-prev"`)

-The `amp-carousel-next` event is issued when there is a travesal to the previous slide.
+The `amp-carousel-prev` event is issued when there is a travesal to the previous slide.
 Use these configurations to fire a request for this event.

 ```javascript
 "triggers": {